Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 Tags: xml.sequenceOffset=40

-#@SECTION: 0..1 aggr The properties of the target data type.
+0..1 aggr The properties of the target data type.

 targetCate
 gory

 Identifier

-#@SECTION: 0..1
+0..1

 ref This speciﬁes the category of the target: